Table of Contents

 - Depolarization through sodium influx

-The electromechanical coupling describes the transformation of an incoming electrical signal (in the form of action potential) into a mechanical contraction of the cardiac muscle.
-It is similar to the electromechanical coupling in the skeletal muscle, but they differ fundamentally on one key point:
+The electromechanical coupling describes the transformation of an incoming electrical signal (in the form of the action potential) into a mechanical contraction of the cardiac muscle.
+It is similar to the electromechanical coupling in the skeletal muscle, but they differ fundamentally on one key point.

 In the cells of the cardiac muscle, calcium efflux from the sarcoplasmic reticulum is responsible for the intracellular increase in calcium, which is necessary for the contraction of the cardiac muscle.
 In comparison, in the skeletal muscle, a mechanically coupled receptor in the cell membrane (DHPR: dihydropyridine receptor) causes the increase of the calcium levels in the interior of the cells during depolarization.